tgirke/GEN242-2018/pages/mydoc/mydoc_Rbasics_12.md

 To simplify chaining of serveral operations (pipes), `dplyr` provides the `%>%` operator. where `x %>% f(y)` turns into `f(x, y)`.
 This way one can write multiple operations that can read left-to-right or top-to-bottom.
-This makes for easy type and readable code.
+This makes for easy to type and readable code.

 ```r